RafaDD/RafaDD/README.md

 - Hi!
-I'm a undergraduate student from SJTU, majoring in AI.
+I'm an undergraduate student from Shanghai Jiao Tong University, majoring in AI.
 - Interested in AI & DM.
-- Soulslike and metroidvania game fan.
+- Soulslike and Metroidvania game fan.